ferrous-systems/rust-exercises/exercise-book/src/async-chat/clean_shutdown.md

 }
 ```

 Notice what happens with all of the channels once we exit the accept loop:

+1. We notify all readers to stop accepting messages.
-1. First, we drop the main broker's sender.
+2. We drop the main broker's sender.
    That way when the readers are done, there's no sender for the broker's channel, and the channel closes.
-2. Next, the broker exits `while let Some(event) = events.next().await` loop.
+3. Next, the broker exits `while let Some(event) = events.next().await` loop.
 3. It's crucial that, at this stage, we drop the `peers` map.
    This drops writer's senders.
 4. Tokio will automatically wait for all finishing futures